Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Experiments

 \subsection{Data Set}

-We validate our method over one open synthetic dataset provided by the Society of Exploration Geophysicists (SEG) C3 and one field dataset Mobil Avo Viking Graben Line 12 (MAVO).
-The SEG C3 dataset consists of 45 shots, each with a 201$\times$201 receiver grid, 625 time samples per trace, and a sampling interval of 8 ms. We randomly extract 35,000 128$\times$128 patches, out of which 25,000 patches are utilized for training, 5,000 for validation, and another 5,000 for testing.
+We validate our method over one open synthetic dataset provided by the Society of Exploration Geophysicists (SEG) C3 and one field dataset Mobil Avo Viking Graben Line 12 (MAVO), extensively used in seismic interpolation \cite{Yu9390348} and denoising \cite{yu2019deep}, \cite{Meng9775677}.
+The SEG C3 dataset consists of 45 shots, each with a 201$\times$201 receiver grid, 625 time samples per trace, and a sampling interval of 8 ms. For each shot, we randomly select 20 slices along the inline for validation and testing, while the remaining 161 slices are utilized to create the training set.
+For each slice, we extract the first 2.4 s of records and then randomly sample patches with dimensions of 128$\times$128 in both time and trace.
+In total, we generate 30,000 patches for training, 6,000 for validation, and 6,000 for testing.
 MAVO dataset comprises a 1001$\times$120 receiver grid with 1500 time samples per trace.
 It is collected at a time rate of 4 ms and a spatial rate of 25 m.
-We randomly extract 10,000 256$\times$112 patches, with 6,000 used for training, 2,000 used for validation, and 2,000 used for testing.
-All seismic patches are firstly normalized within the interval $[0,1]$ by applying min-max normalization.
+We intercept records within a 4.0 s window, select 100 slices each for validation and testing, and allocate the remaining 801 slices for training.
+Subsequently, we randomly extract patches with dimensions of 256$\times$112 for both time and trace.
+The final counts of patches for the training, validation, and test sets are 20,000, 4,000, and 4,000, respectively.
+All seismic patches are first normalized within the interval $[0,1]$ by applying min-max normalization.